ruyakubu/BUILD-AzureML-workshop/README.md

 mlflow.set_experiment(current_experiment.name)
 ```

-After your model has been training.
-We’ll store the Scikit-Learn model output in a local directory then with MLFlow’s save_model function for scikit-learn models to save the model output.
+After your model has finished training.
+We’ll store the model’s output in a local directory then use MLFlow’s save_model function used for storing scikit-learn models, to save the model’s output.

 ```python
     model_dir =  "./model_output"